Table of Contents

 Culture of Langtang

 The rich Buddhist culture of the mountain people is the major highlight of this Langtang region trekking.
 While on tour, you might practice their traditional song dance Bhote-selo, which means ‘Tibetan tune.’
-The classic Tamang songs are the ideal blend of humour and wit, satire, and playing along with a melody of Damphu.
+The classic Tamang songs are the ideal blend of humor and wit, satire, and playing along with a melody of Damphu.
 Although you wouldn’t understand the words, just the tune is exciting.
 On the other hand, the Helambu region of Langtang is home to the Hyolmo people, who have entirely different traditions than the Tamang people.
 Although our Tamang Heritage Trail Itinerary doesn’t include this section, the tour can be extended to Helambu and Gosainkunda.

 Festivals of Langtang

 Talking about festivals in Langtang, we must mention Loshar.
 Sonam Losar is celebrated in Magh (February–March) with great joy.
 This festival marks the Tamang New Year as per the Tibetan calendar.
 Another unique region festival includes Janai Purnima in Gosaikund Lake during August.
 Tarna in Upper Langtang Valley is also equally significant among the people.
 The villagers also celebrated Buddha Jayanti in Baishak with great joy.
 Social gathering, visiting monasteries, dancing, singing, and a great feast is people’s way of celebrating festivals.
 However, these festivals and traditions of Tamangs in Langtang have been hidden from the world for many years.
-The government has opened the Langtang Tamang Heritage trail to inform the world about this mysterious land.
+The government has opened the Langtang Tamang Heritage Trail to inform the world about this mysterious land.

 Must-try local dishes